 In Drag Racing, our "Super Bowl" or "Daytona 500" is U.S. Nationals and takes place in Indianapolis, Indiana.
-It is the biggest, baddest, and richest and most presticious drag race on the planet.
-ESPN2 covers the five day event where the best of the best bring everything they've got to try to win this race and take home all the money.
-In short, if you are ever allin, this is the race to make it happen.
+It is the biggest, baddest, and richest and most prestigious drag race on the planet.
+FOX covers the five day event where the best of the best bring everything they've got to try to win this race and take home all the money.
+In short, if you are ever all in, this is the race to make it happen.
 On Labor Day weekend, Steve Johnson and his team were all in and won the race in exciting fashion.
 The real excitement for Johnson was celebrating in the winner's circle; something he missed visiting during his first U.S. Nationals win.

 You see, that was the year an electronic error first gave the victory to his opponent in a race so close that Johnson himself was stunned at the outcome.
 As he turned off the track aboard his Suzuki, he turned to the assembled media and plaintively asked, “I lost?”
 It was a bitter pill to swallow, but less than 24 hours later, after careful examination of the race video it was apparent to all that Johnson had won by almost a wheel width.

-On the NHRA Pro Stock circuit, there isn't a rider who works harder at competing or promoting the sport than Steve Johnson.
-In 2008, his team finished 7th in the NHRA Mello Yellow Series.
+On the NHRA Pro Stock circuit, there are few riders who work harder at competing or promoting the sport than Steve Johnson.
 Along with a reputation for being a tireless worker, Johnson is also known for his outgoing personality.
 The combination of his sunny disposition and work ethic makes Johnson one of the most popular competitors on the circuit.

 Besides back to back wins at the U.S. Nationals and the inaugural Carolina Nationals in the heart of NASCAR country in Charlotte, North Carolina, Johnson still likes hanging out and dirt bike riding, Scuba diving, golf, NASCAR and eating…but just in the off season.
-Yep eating, Johnson is one of the biggest riders in the class and vows to losing that title in the off season before the 2009 season kicks off in March at the Gator Nationals in Gainesville Florida.
-“Strength is important,” says Johnson.
-“But riding a Pro Stock bike that goes 0-60mph in a second and travels a ¼ mile at just under 200mph in 6.9 seconds is all about finesse and being in shape.”
+“Eating good and having some strength are important,” says Johnson.
+“But riding a Pro Stock bike that goes 0-60mph in a second and travels a ¼ mile at just under 200mph in 6.8 seconds is all about finesse and being in shape.”